vmware-archive/vsphere-storage-for-docker/docs/misc/VolumeNames.md

 # Short Volume names
-Short Volume Name can contain up to a 100 of alphanumeric characters, underscores and dots.
+Short Volume Name can contain up to a 100 characters.
-Examples: `MyVolume_fast.12` or `_12SuperStorage`.
+All characters are allowed, but the last '@' will be interpreted as a separator between volume and datastore name (see below).
+As an exception, we do not allow volume names ending with '-NNNNNNN', where N is a digit (this limitation is to prevent conflicts with ESXi deltadisks used during VM snapshots).
+Examples: `MyVolume_fast.12`,  `_12SuperStorage`, `super-volume-200` are all valid names, while `myVolume-000012` is not valid.

 # Full volume names
-Full volume name is a combination of Short Volume name and datastore name, separated by @ sign.
+Full volume name is a combination of Short Volume name and datastore name, separated by @ symbol.
 Datastore name is a vSphere Datastore , e.g. vsanDatastore.
 Examples: `BigFatDisk@vsanDatastore` or `myVol123.33@datastore255`.
-Datastore name length is also limited to 100 characters, and datastore name can contain alphanumeric characters, underscores, hyphens and dots.
+Datastore name length is limited to 100 characters.

 # Default datastore